Nimausfi/Arithmetic_Logic_Unit_VHDL/README.md

 Use behavioral operators.

-Use a multiplexor (conditional or selected signal assignment or case statement) to select ALU output.
+Use a multiplexor (conditional or selected signal assignment or case statement) to select the ALU output.
 \
 \
 **Module 2: dff:**